New 500 Piece Jigsaw PuzzlesOn August 5, 2023 by jmweb

 All the puzzles have been sent to stores over the past few weeks and most have them out on display.
 You can pick them up in many stores all across our region.
 If your favourite store doesn’t carry them, be sure to suggest they do!
 Additionally, in the coming days you’ll be able to buy them on Etsy or Amazon.

 The first puzzle I’ll write about is my new Canadian Wildlife 50 piece puzzle.
-The idea came from Indigo corporate and Toys-R-Us who said their stores could use a small puzzle.
+The idea came from two national chains who said their stores could use a small puzzle.
 Sure enough, I came up with this design and it was a last minute addition.

 The next designs I will show you are based on my provincial targeted audiences, starting off with my home province of Prince Edward Island.